Jesse Brown

-Jesse Brown (March 27, 1944 – August 15, 2002) was a veteran of the United States Marine Corps who served as United States Secretary of Veterans Affairs under President Bill Clinton from 1993 to 1997.
+Jesse Brown (March 27, 1944 – August 15, 2002) was an American politician and Marine Corps veteran who served as the second United States secretary of veterans affairs under President Bill Clinton from 1993 to 1997.

 Early life

 Jesse Brown was born on March 27, 1944, in Detroit, Michigan, to Lucille Marsh Brown and David Brown.
 He grew up in Chicago, Illinois, and graduated with honors from the City Colleges of Chicago.
 Married to Sylvia Scott Brown, they had two children, N. Scott Brown and Carmen Brown.

 Military service

 He enlisted in the United States Marine Corps in 1963, and served as a Marine in the Vietnam War, reaching the rank of corporal.
 He was seriously injured in 1965 near Da Nang when he was shot in the right arm, which was left partially paralyzed.

-Returning to Chicago, in 1967 Brown became active in the Disabled American Veterans (DAV), a service and advocacy organization founded in 1920 to assist disabled veterans.
+Returning to Chicago, in 1967 Brown became active in Disabled American Veterans (DAV), a service and advocacy organization founded in 1920 to assist disabled veterans.
 He began taking classes at Roosevelt University in Chicago.
-Moving to the DAV's national office in Washington, D.C., he began taking classes at The Catholic University of America.
+Moving to DAV's national office in Washington, D.C., he began taking classes at The Catholic University of America.